AriezLabs/blog/content/blog/zettelkasten.md

 ![zk_page_example png](../zk_page_example.png)

+Note the automatically inserted table of contents (which is unfortunately useless in this example), "navbar" and the footer.

 #### fzf and rg

 When you have a lot of notes, navigation is going to become difficult. [fzf](https://github.com/junegunn/fzf.vim) can help - I've set it up so that `:Zk` pops up a search window where I can fuzzy search for a page and hit enter to open it.

 ![zk_page_example png](../rg_example.png)

-Add [rg](https://github.com/BurntSushi/ripgrep) into the mix and you can do a full-text search of your notes, not just the titles.
+Add [rg](https://github.com/BurntSushi/ripgrep) into the mix and you can do a full-text search of your notes, not just the filenames.

 #### A webserver